michelchalfoun/Nutshell/README.md

 Run `make` in the terminal, making sure you're inside the directory with the source files and Makefile.
 Then run `./nutshell` to start up the Nutshell.
 If you would like to exit out of the Nutshell simply run the `bye` command.
 ***
 ## Features not implemented
-We currrently haven't implemented the extra credit, which includes the tilde expansion as well as the file name completion.
+We currrently have all the features implemented!
 ***
 ## Features implemented
 Here is a list of features we weren't able to implement: